 All dis-ease begins with the gut.
-So said Hippocrates.
-And all these centuries later, there's still no doubt about it.
+So said Hippocrates, who was way ahead of his time, as all these centuries later, there's no doubt about it.
 The digestive system is the Mother of all the Systems, and the large intestine the Mother of all Organs - everything starts with the gut.

-And it doesn't do all this by itself - the very function of the gut system relies entirely upon it's own army of elements; hydrochloric acid to kickstart the foregut into action; digestive enzymes to break down the protein, carbs and fats; microbes to break down the fibre, and fluids to lubricate and keep everything moving.
+And it doesn't do all this by itself - the very function of the gut system relies entirely upon it's own army of elements; hydrochloric-acid to kickstart the foregut into action and kill off any nasties (it's how dogs survive eating other dogs' poop!); digestive enzymes to break down the protein, carbs and fats; microbes to assimilate the nutrients and break down the fibre, and fluids to lubricate and keep everything moving.

 Without these essential elements, the gut system won't be able to do the very job it's meant to do, which is to keep the body alive.
 Without its own army it's no longer able to digest those essential nutrients we pay good money to feed to our horses to keep them healthy.
 Without them, so will begin a cascade of seriously chronic dis-ease.
 It really is as simple as this.

-So, if you're looking to clear up the chronic symptoms that are chipping away at your horse's quality of life, there's only way to do it.
-Clean up the gut system.
-We need to look after our horse's gut health first and foremost, as the top priority, and here's where our C.A.R.E. programme comes in.
+So, if you're looking to clear up the chronic symptoms that are chipping away at your horse's quality of life, there's only way to do it - clean up the gut system.
+We need to look after our horse's gut health first and foremost, as the top priority.
+And ... this applies as much to humans as horses too.

-Horses normally consume 2-2.5% of their body weight in dry matter each day, although if they’re on pasture 24/7, this can go up to over 3%.
-By adding processed feeds, the nutrient proportion from this will increase, so horses will reduce their total dry matter intake.
+Horses normally consume 2-2.5% of their body weight in dry matter each day, although if they’re on pasture 24/7 this can go up to over 3%.
+By adding a feedbowl of processed feeds, the nutrient proportion from this will increase, so horses should reduce their total dry matter intake.

-For enzymatic and microbial action to digest feed efficiently, the horse needs healthy teeth to grind feed to allow enzymes and bacteria to attack the plant cell walls of what he's eating.
-Thus, it goes without saying that horses teeth should be checked every year to ensure that they're wearing normally and are effectively grinding the feed.
+For enzymatic and microbial action to digest feed efficiently, the horse also needs healthy teeth to grind their feed to allow the enzymes and bacteria to attack the plant cell walls of what they're eating.
+Thus, it goes without saying that horses' teeth should be checked every year to ensure that they're wearing normally and are effectively grinding the feed.